ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/model-api/index.md

 A conflict can occur when an entity has a pending local commit when an update for the same entity comes from another client.
-In this case, the bridge’s [`ResolveConflict`][ResolveConflict] method will have been called prior to the `ApplySyncChanges` call in order to determine what should happen.
+In this case, the bridge’s [`ResolveConflict`][ResolveConflict] method will have been called prior to the `ApplyIncrementalSyncChanges` call in order to determine what should happen.
 This method defaults to having the remote version overwrite the local version unless the remote version is a tombstone, in which case the local version wins.

 [EntityChange]: https://cs.chromium.org/chromium/src/components/sync/model/entity_change.h
 [ResolveConflict]: https://cs.chromium.org/search/?q=ResolveConflict+file:/model_type_sync_bridge.h